atif298/punk-api/README.md

 <img src="src/assets/images/readMe/slider.png" width=250>

-Another component was the search bar that had been implemented within the other filters to search within the specified options.<br>
+Another component was the search bar that had been implemented within the other filters to search within the specified options.

 <img src="src/assets/images/readMe/searchBar.png" width=250>

 [Back to Profile](https://github.com/atif298)